 There are two driver assignment models:

 Manual: Orders will be placed in the dispatcher with a "Unassigned" status.
-Dispatcher users can manually assign drivers to these orders.
+Dispatcher users must manually assign drivers to these orders.

 Icon